emvi/gondolier/README.md

 gondolier.Model(MyModel{}, &AnotherModel{})
 ```

 *Model* accepts objects and pointers.
 The models must define a decorator with meta information.
-For defails take a look at the Postgres Migrator or the example implementation.
+For more details take a look at the Postgres Migrator or the example implementation.
 Here is a short example:

 ```
 type MyModel struct {